geovko/Second-Brain/README.md

 ![screenshot of Website's starting page](images/note-taker-starting.png)

-Once the user clicks on the provided link, the webpage shown above will appear (albeit slowly).
+Once you click on the provided link, the webpage shown above will appear (albeit slowly).
 Press the 'Get Started' button in the middle to proceed to the notes page.

 ![screenshot of Website's main page](images/note-taker-notes.png)